sailbot-vt/OLD-arduino-motor-control-20/README.md

 The problem with this is that this is not good code and more importantly if the motor needs to rotate a large amount of degrees, the function will stop too short.

 3. See comments in the servo library.
 Feedback would be nice, and some code is wrong.
+  a.
+Are we getting new Servos?
+If so all of the new servos bought need to find minimum and maximum degrees.